dymmond/edgy/docs/testing/model-factory.md

         model = Item

     product = SubFactory(ProductFactory)
+    product.parameters["randomly_nullify"] = True
 ```

 If the values are not supplied, Edgy takes care of generate them for you automatically anyway.
 For multiple values e.g. ManyToMany you can use ListSubFactory.

+You can even parametrize them given that they are FactoryFields.

+!!!
+Tip
+    Effectively SubFactories are a nice wrapper around `to_factory_field` and `to_list_factory_field` which can pull in
+    from other files.